aridiosilva/courseraITA/README.md

 - Refacoring is not changes in the code to fix bugs - the processo of fix bugs is inside of TDD Cycle to create a test that will fail showing the bug in the code and then change the code to make the test to pass;
 - Some people misuderstand Refactoring to include only Large-Scale Chanves.
 Most of all refactoring in the TDD Style are small.
 Ideally, the small refacotring are applied "mercilessly" enough that large refactoring are rarel needed.
 But, even when Large-Scale Refactorings are needed, the approach is not "no new features for a month while we refacor", but rayther: refactor as you go, and keep the system running all the time.

-## Books Recommended to Read Related to Refactoring Technique and Approch and Code Smells
+## Books Recommended to Read (Refactoring, Bad Smells, Code Smells and TDD)

 (1) **Book Refactoring - Improving the Design of Existing Code**